How well LLM-based test generation techniques perform with newer LLM versions?: Introduction

-To answer to this question, we evaluate four LLM-based test generation techniques for Java programs (HITS~\cite{WangL0J24}, SymPrompt~\cite{10.1145/3643769}, TestSpark~\cite{sapozhnikov2024testspark} and Coverup~\cite{abs-2403-16218}), representative of the state-of-the-art in terms of effectiveness and diversity of the underlying techniques, and a Plain-LLM (Zero-shot simple prompting) on recent LLMs, namely, gpt-4o-mini, Llama 3.3 70B, and DeepSeek V3.
+To answer this question, we evaluate four LLM-based test generation techniques for Java programs (HITS~\cite{WangL0J24}, SymPrompt~\cite{10.1145/3643769}, TestSpark~\cite{sapozhnikov2024testspark} and Coverup~\cite{abs-2403-16218}), representative of the state-of-the-art in terms of effectiveness and diversity of the underlying techniques.
+In addition, we include LLM-Plain, a zero-shot simple prompting baseline.
+All five approaches are executed on the latest available models, namely GPT-4o-mini, Llama 3.3 70B, and DeepSeek V3.
 We carefully selected 6 Java projects, by considering the training date of the models, and run the five approaches to generate test cases on the entire project (i.e., on every class under test).
-We compare their performance on three dimensions. \begin{itemize} \item We compare the \emph{effectiveness} of the methods in terms of standard test adequacy metrics~\cite{ZhuHM97}, namely line coverage, branch coverage, and the mutation score~\cite{ColesLHPV16}. \item We compare the methods' \emph{efficiency} (cost) in terms of the number of LLM queries required by each approach to generate the test suites (this represents a real-cost component in the case of the commercial models). \item We study how test effectiveness and involved cost is affected by the targeted \emph{granularity level} at the LLM prompt, i.e., when generating tests for specific methods or for entire classes. \end{itemize}
+We compare the performance of the aforementioned approaches on three dimensions. \begin{itemize} \item We compare the \emph{effectiveness} of the methods in terms of standard test adequacy metrics~\cite{ZhuHM97}, namely line coverage, branch coverage, and the mutation score~\cite{ColesLHPV16}. \item We compare the methods' \emph{efficiency} (cost) in terms of the number of LLM queries required by each approach to generate the test suites (this represents a real-cost component in the case of the commercial models). \item We study how test effectiveness and involved cost is affected by the targeted \emph{granularity level} at the LLM prompt, i.e., when generating tests for specific methods or for entire classes. \end{itemize}

 Perhaps surprising, our results show that LLMs can produce relatively effective test suites, outperforming the four state-of-the-art tools.
 Plain-LLM obtains, in total, 49.95\%, 35.33\%, and 33.82\% on line/branch/mutation coverage, while HITS obtains 42.43\%, 29.49\%, and 27.97\%, SymPrompt 40.95\%, 27.19\%, and 28.40\%, TestSpark 23.65\%, 16.48\%, and 13.88\%, and CoverUP 38.85\%, 25.11\%, and 26.26\%, respectively.
 This indicates that with new, relatively strong LLMs, test generation methods provide a limited or no advantage to the generation process.